juacker/git-link.nvim/README.md

 # Git-Link for NeoVim

-**Git-Link for NeoVim** allows you to quickly navigate from a line of code in Neovim to the corresponding line in a browser, assuming your repository's remote is hosted on platforms like GitHub, GitLab, etc. This plugin is especially useful when you need to share a link to a specific line of code with your colleagues.
+**Git-Link for NeoVim** allows you to quickly navigate from a line of code in Neovim to the corresponding line in a browser, assuming your repository's remote is hosted on platforms like GitHub, GitLab, etc. This plugin is especially useful when you need to share a link to a specific line of code (or line range) with your colleagues.

 ## Features

 - **Get a sharable URL**: Easily generate a link to the line of code under your cursor, ready to share.
+You can also share a link to a line range, if you select a visual block.
 - **Open in Browser**: Instantly open the browser and navigate to the specific line of code under your cursor.
 - **Configurable URL Rules**: Support for custom Git hosting platforms through configurable URL rewriting rules.